 PPP-enabling legislation in the United States exists mainly at the state and local government levels.
 Such legislation varies in scope among the 50 states and not all states have enacted PPP-enabling legislation.
-Such variation can be an impediment to the use of PPP structures as PPP project proposals require significant diligence to understand the risks of the particular authorising legislation in the jurisdiction at issue.
-Legislation in the United States is often industry-specific, authorising projects in areas such as transport or utility projects.
+A recent survey indicated that 31 states have some form of PPP-enabling legislation.
+However, many states have authorised PPPs only for specific types of projects (such as transportation or utility projects), or only allow a limited number of projects to be implemented under each enabling statute.
+PPP enabling legislation for roadway projects has become more prevalent in recent years for projects financed with toll revenues, and many such projects include the construction and operation of high occupancy toll lanes adjacent to existing highways.
+However, variation in enabling legislation between states can be an impediment to the use of PPP structures as PPP project proposals require significant diligence to understand the risks of the particular authorising legislation in the jurisdiction at issue.